 What makes the Jerry Seinfeld net worth story remarkable isn’t the peak earnings.
 Instead, it’s the perpetual engine those earnings created.
 Originally, both Seinfeld and David negotiated 7.5% backend equity points at the show’s start.
 As success grew, however, they doubled their stakes to 15% each.
 Consequently, that decision transformed them from well-paid actors into entertainment moguls.

 Remarkably, the show generated $3 billion in syndication revenue between 1995 and 2015 alone.
 Every rerun, every streaming view, and every DVD sale sends money back to the creators.
 Additionally, Netflix’s $500 million deal in 2019 gave the show new life with younger audiences.
 Meanwhile, Seinfeld’s touring income adds roughly $20 million annually.
+Like fellow comedian Jay Leno, who famously never touched his NBC paycheck, Seinfeld understood the difference between earning and owning.
 Furthermore, his 2020 Netflix special 23 Hours to Kill brought another $20 million.
 Essentially, the money compounds while he sleeps.

 The Wound That Built the Empire